marioroy/cachymod/README.md

 ## Developer Notes

-The `PKGBUILD.lazy.sh` script creates the `PKGBUILD` file.

-Feel free to copy the `PKGBUILD.lazy.sh` script and name it anything you like, and edit that file.
+Feel free to copy the `build.sh` script and name it anything you like, and edit that file.
 I have four depending on the type of kernel I want to build.

 ```text
 # Fast localmod build.